trendwerk/multiple-content-blocks/README.md

 Installation
 --------------
-1. Download the zip
-2. Unpack and upload to the /wp-content/plugins/ folder
-3. Activate the plugin

-### Composer
 If you're using Composer to manage WordPress, add this plugin to your project's dependencies.
 Run:
 ```sh
 composer require trendwerk/multiple-content-blocks 3.2